- Introduction to Graduate Interdisciplinary Studies

 - Traditional Thesis.
 Original research or analysis encompassing literature from 2 of the 3 schools (Arts & Letters, Natural Sciences, Social Sciences).
 The thesis must be written in scholarly format, with the appropriate citation format and extensive references.
 The literature review developed for the thesis proposal should serve as the initial component of the thesis.
 Typical thesis length: 50 or more pages

 - Creative Project.
-Students who are focusing their MLS program on a creative field may complete a creative project for their MLS thesis.
+Students who are focusing their MIS program on a creative field may complete a creative project for their MIS thesis.
 Creative work may include writing, art, performance, etc. The creative work must be accompanied by an explanatory essay encompassing material from 2 of the 3 schools.
 The essay must be written in scholarly format, with appropriate citation format and appropriate references.
 The literature review developed for the thesis proposal may serve as the basis of the explanatory essay.
 Typical length of explanatory essay: 20 to 35 pages

 - Peer-Reviewed Publication.
 Students may focus their thesis project work toward a peer-reviewed publication in a professional forum.
 Examples include articles in professional journals, investigative journalism published in a major newspaper, or a book published by a reputable press.
 The publication must be accompanied by an explanatory essay encompassing material from 2 of the 3 schools.
 The essay must be written in scholarly format, with appropriate citation format and appropriate references.
 The literature review developed for the thesis proposal may serve as the basis of the explanatory essay.
 Typical length of explanatory essay: 20 to 35 pages